SrgntBallistic/Formbot-V0/README.md

 - 12-24V Power terminal input
 - 5V USB-C Power input

+The BTT Pi V1.2 is a nice alternative to Raspberry branded Single-Board-Computers that have frequently shot up in price.
+It has some nice 3D Printing specific features and numerous ways to power it.

 ### Flashing Image
 The BTT Pi uses the same images as the BBT CB1 compute module.
 You can follow instructions for installing it.